superduper-io/superduper/docs/cluster/change_data_capture.md

 SuperDuperDB aims to allow it's AI models to be updated and kept in-sync with changes from all of the above sources.

-Correspondingly, the `DatabaseListener` class is a Python implementation of a Change Data Capture (CDC).
+Correspondingly, the `DatabaseListener` class is a Python implementation of Change Data Capture (CDC).
 It allows you to monitor changes in a specified collection by utilizing a daemon thread that listens to the change stream.

 ## Usage